 - Learning earlier how students are progressing in postsecondary education.
 What happens 2, 4, 6 years after they enter the system?
 Currently, there is a six-year data lag in postsecondary outcomes data since that is how long we often give students to graduate.
 With this addition, Colorado could be a national leader and get this information faster from institutions.

 The bill cleared the House Education Committee and now moves to House Appropriations.
-The full testimony can be found here.

 Developing Sustainable Talent through High-Quality Work-Based Learning & College Credit Attainment in High School